-- 5.8.1 The dynamic nature of the NPS, technological innovation and the expansion of the regulatory perimeter could result in the expansion of the oversight domain to include new payment system participants, such as the following: - 5.8.1.1 Payment service providers: These are non banks that provide payment channels to their clients to make payments. - 5.8.1.2 Domestic money remitters: This is an entity other than a bank that accepts money or the proceeds of payment instructions and makes the funds available for withdrawal at another domestic location. - 5.8.2 The future regulatory landscape of the financial system will change once the Twin Peaks model is implemented.
-It is envisaged that the scope of the NPSD's oversight is likely to include FMIs such as:
+- 5.8.1 The dynamic nature of the NPS, technological innovation and the expansion of the regulatory perimeter could result in the expansion of the oversight domain to include new payment system participants, such as the following: - 5.8.1.1 Payment service providers: These are non-banks that provide payment channels to their clients to make payments. - 5.8.1.2 Domestic money remitters: These are entities other than banks that accept money or the proceeds of payment instructions and make the funds available for withdrawal at another domestic location. - 5.8.2 In financial sector areas outside of the payment system domain and the regulatory, supervisory and oversight mandate, cooperation may be undertaken with other regulators such as the FSCA, PA, Competition Commission and National Credit Regulator to lend support with issues relating to competition, pricing, consumer protection and the safety and soundness of banks.